 ROSALIND® follows the default nCounter® Advanced Analysis protocol of dividing counts within a lane by the geometric mean of the normalizer probes from the same lane.
 Housekeeping probes to be used for normalization are selected based on the geNorm algorithm as implemented in the Bioconductor package NormqPCR.
+You can find more information in the Quality Control section about which Housekeeping genes were used for normalization (see here).
 For more information on the normalization methods, reference page 41 of the nCounter® Advanced Analysis 2.0 User Manual.

 Multi-Lot and PlexSet Calibration